 Non-U.S. citizens are not eligible to apply for this position.

-Reports to: Director of Programming and Institutional Learning
+Reports to: Director of Operations and HR and North Shore Regional Director

 Examples of specific responsibilities, projects, tasks, and/or duties of the Fellow include:

 - Alumni Outreach Project: Identify and track alumni of our programs.
 Determine the optimal tool (surveys, interviews, focus groups) and conduct research on the impact of their involvement with The Food Project.
 Document where they are now.
 Create a system for tracking alums of the programs on an ongoing basis.

 - Root Crew Outcomes Evaluation (summer and academic year): Work with Seed Impact to design evaluation tool that aligns with the one for Seed and Dirt Crews and that evaluates the entire arc of learning across all three crews.

 - New Root Crew Food System Workshops: Evaluation of immediate impact and recommendations for follow-up with participants to determine behavior change.